TechieDrixx/the-FirstLore/README.md

 ### Ethics as Theater

-You might ask: \*how does KavTech endure when its laboratories breed atrocities?\*
+You might ask: how does KavTech endure when its laboratories breed atrocities?

 By confession.

 Every quarter, harm ledgers are read aloud.
 Deaths are tallied, stipends distributed, panic measured.
 Failures are never erased, only reframed.
-Projects are ended not with alarms but with the word \*Withdrawn\*.
+Projects are ended not with alarms but with the word *Withdrawn*.
 Lights dim.
 Doors seal.
 The wave moves on.

-When Federation inspectors protest, KavTech answers with survival: "\*Would you rather the frontier burn?\*"
+When Federation inspectors protest, KavTech answers with survival: "Would you rather the frontier burn?"

 The answer has never been yes.